sachasayan/minstrel/projectContext.md

 - **Frontend:** React, Vite, TailwindCSS, Electron.
 Uses ShadCN UI components.
 - **State Management:** Redux Toolkit (slices: `chatSlice`, `projectsSlice`, `appStateSlice`).
 - **Communication:** The frontend service communicates with the Gemini API via the `chatManager.ts` module.
-- **Prompt Engineering:** `promptBuilder.ts` constructs prompts based on the current state and context. `prompts.ts` stores the base prompt and helper functions for formatting prompt components.
+- **Prompt Engineering:** `promptBuilder.ts` constructs prompts based on the current state and context, including the latest user message and the content of relevant files. `prompts.ts` stores the base prompt and helper functions for formatting prompt components.
-- **Context Management:** `contextManager.ts` determines which files are relevant as context for a given stage (e.g., Skeleton for Outline, Outline and previous Chapter for Chapter).
+- **Context Management:** `promptBuilder.ts` handles determining which files are relevant as context for a given stage, using the `getFileContents` function.
 - **File Handling:** File contents are stored in the Redux store (`projectSlice.current.files`).
 The model uses XML tags (`<write_file>`, `<get_context>`) to interact with files.
 - **UI Components:**
   - `ChatInterface.tsx`: The main chat interface.